 This program includes education or psychology of exceptional children, introductory psychology, child or adolescent psychology, and one elective, all of which may be transferred from previous undergraduate or graduate work.
-In addition, the following courses must be taken at Calvin: Education 550, Theories of Learning Disabilities (1 unit), Education 551, Diagnosis and Prescription: Learning Disabilities (1 unit), Education 582, Curriculum and Instruction: Learning Disabilities-Elementary or Education 583, Curriculum and Instruction: Learning Disabilities-Secondary, Education 548, Practicum: Learning Disabilities-Elementary or Education 549, Practicum: Learning Disabilities-Secondary (1.5 units), Psychology 511, Introduction to Guidance and Counseling (for those seeking a secondary endorsement).
+In addition, the following courses must be taken at Calvin: Education 550, Theories of Learning Disabilities (1 unit), Education 551, Diagnosis and Prescription: Learning Disabilities (1 unit), Education 582, Curriculum and Instruction: Learning Disabilities-Elementary or Education 583, Curriculum and Instruction: Learning Disabilities-Secondary, Education 548, Practicum: Learning Disabilities-Elementary or Education 549, Practicum: Learning Disabilities- Secondary (1.5 units), Psychology 511, Introduction to Guidance and Counseling (for those seeking a secondary endorsement).
+Students must also pass the State of Michigan test for this area.

-Application to Calvin College and to this program should be made to the dean for academic administration.
+Application to Calvin College and to this program should be made to the Graduate Office.
 The advisor for this program is Ms. Myra Kraker.